20101301-Alina-Hasan/Google-Autosuggestion-Scraper/README.md

 **Driver** geckodriver

 *Program assumes Firefox is installed and geckodriver is in the same directory as the jupyter file.*
-*Firefox installer located in the 'Setup' folder*
+*The Firefox installer is located in the 'Setup' folder*

 *A Sample Output is provided in the 'Sample Output' folder*